Conformité23 septembre, 2025

 If you wait too long to file, your home state can dissolve your company and a foreign state (a state where you have business operations outside your home state) can remove your right to do business there.

-Once dissolved, your LLC loses its limited liability protection.
-Loss of good standing can also affect your company’s ability to bring an action in state court, such as suing another party for breach of contract.
+A dissolved LLC can only conduct business necessary to wind up its affairs.
+If it conducts its regular business, the people conducting that business could lose their limited liability protection.
+Your company may also lose the ability to bring an action in state court, such as suing another party for breach of contract.

 • Your company’s legal name